 - 2016 was the warmest year on record globally, as was 2015, as was 2014.
-17 of the 18 hottest years on record occurred since twenty-first century began.
-2017 was just below record of 2016, so second hottest ever even without El Niño effect. - 88 percent of cities in AccuWeather database higher than normal. - Climate scientists use computer models to simulate past climate and forecast the future.
+18 of the 19 hottest years on record occurred since 2001.
+2017 was just below record of 2016; second hottest ever even without the El Niño effect.
+That made 2016 the warmest.
+2018 the fourth warmest year on record. - 88 percent of cities in AccuWeather database higher than normal. - Climate scientists use computer models to simulate past climate and forecast the future.
 Models are complex and varied, but much agreement. - Models indicate that average temperature will rise over the next 100 years, likely for far longer.
-CO2 lasts a long time in atmosphere, unlike methane, which dissipates in decades. - Emission rate has been stable recently (due to increased use of renewables and reduced use of coal), but CO2 concentration in atmosphere continues to rise to record levels. - Variation from year to year in temperatures, and, yes, we still get record cold waves as in late 2017-early 2018 in Midwest and East.
+CO2 lasts a long time in atmosphere, unlike methane, which dissipates in decades. - CO2 emissions rate was stable until recently (due to increased use of renewables and reduced use of coal), but now rising again (rise of 2.7% globally in 2018 and est. 2.5 to 3.4% in U.S., most in 8 years).
+CO2 concentration in atmosphere also rise to record levels. - Variations from year to year in temperatures, and, yes, we still get record cold waves in January 2019/polar vortex.
 But the warming trend is expected to continue, though not even around world.